-- 1. The findings of fact based on the evidence gathered - 2.
-A conclusion providing a clear determination for each allegation as to whether the district is in compliance with the relevant law - 3.
-Corrective action(s) whenever the district finds merit in the complaint, including, when required by law, a remedy to all affected students and parents/guardians and, for a student fees complaint, a remedy that complies with Education Code 49013 and 5 CCR 4600 - 4.
-Notice of the complainant's right to appeal the district's investigation report to CDE, except when the district has used the UCP to address a complaint not specified in 5 CCR 4610 - 5.
-Procedures to be followed for initiating an appeal to CDE may be involved in implementing the investigation report or are affected by the complaint, as long as the privacy of the parties is protected.
-In a complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, and bullying), notice of the investigation report to the alleged victim shall include information about any sanction to be imposed upon the respondent that relates directly to the alleged victim.
+- a.
+The corrective actions imposed on the respondent - b.
+Individual remedies offered or provided to the complainant or another person who was the subject of the complaint, but this information should not be shared with the respondent. - c.
+Systemic measures the school has taken to eliminate a hostile environment and prevent recurrence - 6.
+Notice of the complainant's and respondent's right to appeal the district's decision to CDE within 15 calendar days, and procedures to be followed for initiating such an appeal parties who may be involved in implementing the decision or are affected by the complaint, as long as the privacy of the parties is protected.
+In a complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, and bullying), notice of the district's decision to the alleged victim shall include information about any sanction to be imposed upon the respondent that relates directly to the alleged victim.

-The investigation report may also include follow-up procedures to prevent recurrence or retaliation and for reporting any subsequent problems.
+The decision may also include follow-up procedures to prevent recurrence or retaliation and for reporting any subsequent problems.

-In consultation with district legal counsel, information about the relevant part of an investigation report may be communicated to a victim who is not the complainant and to other parties who
+In consultation with district legal counsel, information about the relevant part of a decision may be communicated to a victim who is not the complainant and to other

-If the complaint involves a limited-English-proficient student or parent/guardian and the student involved is enrolled in a school at which 15 percent or more of the students speak a single primary language other than English, then the investigation report shall also be translated into that language pursuant to Education Code 48985.
+If the complaint involves a limited-English-proficient student or parent/guardian and the student involved is enrolled in a school at which 15 percent or more of the students speak a single primary language other than English, then the decision shall also be translated into that language pursuant to Education Code 48985.
 In all other instances, the district shall ensure meaningful access to all relevant information for parents/guardians with limited English proficiency.

-For complaints alleging unlawful discrimination based on state law (such as discriminatory harassment, intimidation, and bullying), the investigation report shall also include a notice to the complainant that:
+For complaints alleging unlawful discrimination based on state law (such as discriminatory harassment, intimidation, and bullying), the decision shall also include a notice to the complainant that: